dovadi/data_store/README.md

     DataStore::Base.create(identifier: 1, type: 'gauge', name: 'Electra', description: 'Actual usage of electra in the home')

-This will result in the creation of 2 tables, one for the original data with the following structure named 'data_store_1:
+This will result in the creation of 4 tables,

-    value:      float
-    created_at: timestamp
+    'ds_1'
+    'ds_1_6'
+    'ds_1_30'
+    'ds_1_90'

-and one for the average historical data with the following structure named 'data_store_1_history:
+with the following structure:

+    id:      integer
-    value:      float
+    value:   double
-    created:    timestamp (float)
+    created: double #for unix timestamp
-    timeslot:   integer

 and a record to the main data_stores table with the corresponding field names